371 million project

-Smart Ticketing will be progressively rolled out across South East Queensland and 18 regional urban centres by 2022.
+Smart Ticketing will be progressively rolled out across South East Queensland and 18 regional urban centres by the end of 2022.
 Our staged approach will ensure we get Smart Ticketing right, before delivering it right away.

 TransLink has partnered with Cubic Transportation Systems to deliver a world-class ticketing system on par with the global ticketing networks of Singapore, New York, Chicago and London.

 Cairns to Coolangatta

 From Cairns to Coolangatta, TransLink is bringing Smart Ticketing to:

 Airlie Beach and Proserpine | Bowen | Bundaberg | Cairns | Gladstone | Gympie | Hervey Bay | Innisfail | Kilcoy to Caboolture | Mackay | Maryborough | Minjerribah (North Stradbroke Island) | Rockhampton | South East Queensland | Sunshine Coast Hinterland |Toowoomba | Townsville and Magnetic Island | Warwick | Yeppoon

 Smart Ticketing trials

 Smart Ticketing will bring together the most advanced global ticketing technology to deliver Queensland's largest innovation project.